Spring Garden Revival

 • Coastal/Salt: 50% tall fescue, 35% fine fescue, 15% perennial ryegrass

-• Sandy Cape Cod: 60% fine fescue, 30% tall fescue, 10% perennial ryegrass Cultivars such as 'Titanium 2LS' tall fescue, 'Bewitched' bluegrass, 'Pizzazz II' ryegrass, and 'Navigator II' fescue are well-suited for Marblehead’s climate and soil.
+• Sandy Cape Cod: 60% fine fescue, 30% tall fescue, 10% perennial ryegrass Select cultivars such as 'Titanium 2LS' tall fescue, 'Bewitched' bluegrass, 'Pizzazz II' ryegrass, and 'Navigator II' fescue for best results.
+For further guidance, consult UMass Extension.

 Marblehead Conservation Commission Requirements for Seeding Near Protected Areas & Slope Stabilization

-Seeding near wetlands, streams, ponds, or vernal pools in Marblehead is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Seeding projects near wetlands, streams, ponds, or vernal pools in Marblehead must comply with the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Activities within 25-50 feet of resource areas require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the Conservation Commission.
-Erosion control measures, such as applying mulch within 24 hours, installing silt fences, and using erosion blankets on slopes greater than 15-20%, are mandatory.
-Wildlife protection is enforced from March through August, with special attention to vernal pools from March to June.
-Only certified seed from the Massachusetts Department of Agricultural Resources is permitted.
-For guidance, contact: Marblehead Conservation Commission
+Erosion control measures, such as applying mulch within 24 hours, installing silt fences, and using erosion control blankets on slopes >15-20%, are mandatory.
+Wildlife protection is critical from March-August, especially for vernal pools (March-June).
+Only certified seed from the Massachusetts Department of Agricultural Resources should be used.
+For permitting and compliance, contact:

 Phone: (781) 631-0240